IRVLUTD/rfp-grasp-transfer/README.md

     - `q[3:9]`: gripper base link orientation, represented as a 6d vector of two orthogonal components (think first 2 columns of a rotation matrix, in order like {x1,x2,x3,y1,y2,y3})
     - `q[9:d]`: joint values for `d` joints on the source gripper (so in essence `d ~ DOFS`)

   - It also includes some example to visualize the grippers and results.

 ### To Do

-- Add instructions and usage example to obtain the Mano Hand URDF's dofs and base link pose given the $(\theta, \beta)$ parameters.
+- Add documentation for how we deal with left hand detections from hamer.

+- Check if we need to tweak the correspondences between mano and fetch so that one finger is with thumb and other with middle finger? -- for better transfers and grasping?

 ## References